Matt Bloomfield: Wycombe Wanderers

 On 21 February 2023, following the departure of long-term manager Gareth Ainsworth to Queens Park Rangers, Bloomfield agreed in principle to return to Wycombe Wanderers as manager.

-Following a blistering start to the 2024–25 season, Bloomfield was named EFL League One Manager of the Month for October 2024 as he led Wycombe into the automatic promotion places.
+Following an impressive start to the 2024–25 season, Bloomfield was named EFL League One Manager of the Month for October 2024 as he led Wycombe into the automatic promotion places.
 A further four wins from four saw him win the award for a second consecutive month.

 Luton Town

 On 14 January 2025, Bloomfield was appointed manager of EFL Championship side Luton Town with a three-and-a-half-year contract.
-Despite a run of 6 wins from their final 12 games Luton were relegated to the EFL League One at the end of the season after a 5–3 defeat away at West Bromwich Albion, this made Luton the first club to do back to back relegations from the Premier League since Sunderland in 2017–18.
-On 6 October 2025 he was sacked by Luton after a bad run of games and the club in 11th place in the league.
+Despite a run of six wins from their final twelve games Luton were relegated to the EFL League One at the end of the season after a 5–3 defeat away at West Bromwich Albion, which made Luton the first club to suffer consecutive relegations from the Premier League since Sunderland in 2017–18.
+On 6 October 2025 he was dismissed by Luton after a poor run of results, with the club in 11th place in the league.

+Oxford United

+On 9 January 2026, Bloomfield was appointed head coach of Championship club Oxford United.
+On 25 April 2026, Oxford United were relegated from the Championship to League One.
+In June 2026, Bloomfield was dismissed by Oxford.

 Personal life

 As of November 2010, Bloomfield was studying to complete a degree in Professional Sports Writing and Broadcasting at Staffordshire University, alongside former teammate Kevin Betsy.
-Bloomfield regularly writes blogs for the BBC website and has appeared on regional football show Late Kick Off.
-He was the first footballer to sign the "Football Vs. Homophobia charter for action" in October 2011.
-He often takes on an ambassadorial role at the club and regularly participates in community scheme activities.
+Bloomfield was the first footballer to sign the "Football V Homophobia charter for action" in October 2011.